Everyone has hobbies, some riskier than others.

 - The flat extra

-Standard is considered the average, where the others are all discounted rates for those who qualify based on health, family history, driving record and other requirements.
+The Standard class is considered the average, and the categories above it all offer discounted rates for those who qualify based on health, family history, driving record, and other requirements.

 Flat Extra Fees